-A big story of the region is the minority-majority transition.
+A big story of the region is its diversification and majority-minority transition.
 There will soon be a day when the majority of people will belong to a minority group (any group other than non-Hispanic White alone).
-Much of this is attributed to the sizable increases in the number of Hispanics and Asians in the region.
+Much of this is attributed to the sizable increases in the number of Hispanics, Asians, and multiracial persons in the region.

 The following charts show the region's race, ethnic, and minority breakdown for Northern Virginia and its counties and cities.
 Hispanic and Latino are displayed separately from race because Hispanic and Latino is an ethnic classification and not a race classification.
 Hispanic and Latino persons can be of any race.
 Minorities are defined as anyone other than a person self-identifying as white non-Hispanic.

 Annual estimates of population paint a portrait of the annual growth patterns in the towns of Northern Virginia.
 Annual estimates are not based on a full census of the population.
 Rather, they are estimates based on a compilation of multiple administrative data pieces such as birth records and residential building permits.
 The estimates are benchmarked to the Decennial Census.
 The 2010 to 2019 estimates are benchmarked to the 2010 Decennial Census.
 The 2020 Decennial Census data was released on August 12, 2021.
 Using the results of the 2020 Decennial Census, the annual estimates for 2010 to 2019 shown below will be adjusted later on by the U.S. Census Bureau in 2023.
 Until the data is adjusted, the following data will not correspond exactly with the results of the 2020 Census.
 However, the estimates are relatively close and useful for identifying trends a